j-m-li/vi/README.md

 It looks like Copilot is making errors to see if you can report them to it.

-By using Copilot you train the IA...
+By using Copilot you train the AI...
 That why it is free...